nutanix-cloud-native/cosi-driver-nutanix/charts/README.md

 ### Steps to add the TLS certificates to the installation of COSI:
 In `values.yaml` file,
 1. Set `tls.insecure` to `false`.
-2. Add the root CA certificate in the `tls.s3.rootCas` (for S3 endpoint) and `tls.pc.rootCas` (for Prism Central) in Base64 encoded format.
-Eg: `rootCas: "LS0tLS1CRUdJTiBDRVJUS...USUZJQ0FURS0tLS0tCg=="`
+2. Add the root CA certificate in the `tls.s3.rootCAs` (for S3 endpoint) and `tls.pc.rootCAs` (for Prism Central) in Base64 encoded format.
+Eg: `rootCAs: "LS0tLS1CRUdJTiBDRVJUS...USUZJQ0FURS0tLS0tCg=="`

-If using private k8s secret for storing certs, add the k8s secret name in the `tls.secretName` field.
+If using private k8s secret for storing certs, add the k8s secret name in the `tls.caSecretName` field.
 The secret should be in the same namespace as the driver pod.
 Secret can be created in this way:
 ```console
 kubectl create secret generic cacert --from-file=S3_CA_CERT=s3_cert.pem --from-file=PC_CA_CERT=pc_cert.crt -n cosi-driver-nutanix
 ```
-Then add the secret name ("cacert") in `values.yaml` `tls.secretName` field.
+Then add the secret name ("cacert") in `values.yaml` `tls.caSecretName` field.

 ### Steps to update the Nutanix Object store details while installing COSI:
 1. Open Prism Central UI in any browser and go the objects page.
 In the below screenshot, already an object store called `cosi` is deployed which is ready for use.
 On the right side of the object store, you will see the objects Public IPs which you can use as the endpoint in the format: `http:<objects public ip>:80`.